About The MountainBorn

 One Bag Travel Bags

-- Rofmia Shift Backpack v2
+- Rofmia Shift Daypack L

 Outdoor Bags

-- Hyperlite Mountain Gear Unbound 40
+- Hyperlite Mountain Gear Unbound 40 (80% of my outdoor trips are with this bag)

 - Hyperlite Mountain Gear DayBreak